 No. Scholarship funds may also be used at vocational or technical schools and community colleges.

-All documents, in their entirety, must be submitted and received by the deadline.
 For specific scholarship deadlines, visit Scholarships For Students Under 24 Years of Age.

 All information is kept confidential by our scholarship committee members.
+Personal information is never shared with the public.

-Scholarship awards are sent directly to the school of the student’s choice, on the student’s behalf.
-Scholarship funds are never directly released to the student.
+Scholarship awards are sent directly to the school of the student’s choice, on the student’s

 Once submitted, all applications are reviewed by a dedicated committee of community volunteers.
-Depending on the type of scholarship, interviews may be conducted on a case-by-case basis.
+Depending on the type of scholarship, interviews may be conducted on a case-by- case basis.

 FAFSA can also be completed by paper.
 It may be possible to obtain a hard copy at your school.